andydevs/backwhite/README.md

 ![Front Header](./doc-images/front-header.png)

-The order of the html controls the order of the elements.
 This is an example of a header in the back panel.

 ```html
 <div class='bw-header'>